 Mosquito Pass, at an elevation of 13,185 ft (4,019 m), is a high mountain pass in the Mosquito Range of central Colorado.
-It lies between Leadville and the Arkansas river headwaters to the west and Fairplay to the east.
+It lies between Leadville and the Arkansas river headwaters to the west and Fairplay and Alma to the east.
 It also lies on the divide between the Arkansas and South Platte Rivers, which is the informal demarcation between the northern and southern parts of Colorado east of the Continental Divide.

 West side of Mosquito Pass.
 Notice the old Telegraph pole in the background.

 Mosquito Pass from Alma to Leadville is a 16.2 mile moderately trafficked point-to-point trail located in the Mosquito Range.

 Mosquito Pass is the highest pass that goes somewhere in North America.
 It was once used to haul mining supplies and passengers from Alma to Leadville, Colorado.
 The pass, built in 1870’s, was part of the toll road from Denver to the mines at Leadville.
 Once it was called the “fast freight route” and the fare from Fairplay to Leadville was $6.

 In the late 1870s, Leadville’s silver mining district was legendary, and this pass was used as the fastest way to reach the mines.
 However, it was a difficult route, and travelers eventually began using easier, though longer routes like Weston Pass.

 Mosquito Pass can be traversed on foot, on an Adventure or Dual Sport motorcycle or with a properly set-up four-wheel drive (4WD) vehicle.

 In 1874, the first London mine was opened, named for the mountain it burrowed into.
 The North & South London mines became some of the most productive mines for gold, silver and lead in the area.